Indicator of compromise

-An indicator of compromise (IoC) in computer forensics is an artifact observed on a computer network or within an operating system that, with high confidence, indicates a computer intrusion.
+In computer forensics, an indicator of compromise (IoC) is an artifact observed on a computer network or within an operating system that, with high confidence, indicates a computer intrusion.

 Types of indicators

-Common IoCs include virus signatures, suspicious IP addresses, MD5 hashes of malware files, and malicious URLs or domain names associated with botnet command and control servers.
+Common IoCs include virus signatures, suspicious IP addresses, MD5 hashes of malware files, and malicious URLs or domain names associated with botnet command-and-control servers.
 Once IoCs are identified through incident response or forensic analysis, they can be used for early detection of future attacks with intrusion detection systems and antivirus software.

 Automation and sharing

 Several standards and initiatives aim to automate IoC processing and sharing: